 Yes, it’s cold outside.
 But while the vines at Orange County’s wineries have gone dormant for the winter, the tasting rooms are warm, cozy and dressed up for the holidays, making this a wonderful time for a wine excursion.

 What is a Winter Wine?

-Horton Vineyard’s pride and joy is their Port, an award-winning wine boasting an 18% alcohol content.
+Horton bottles a delicious and attractive Nebbiolo Rosé in the winter, which pairs perfectly with a spicy dish, or with something Asian-inspired.
+Meanwhile, their pride and joy is their award-winning Vintage Port, boasting an 18% alcohol content.
 Talk about warming you up on a snowy day!
-Horton is one of the only wineries in Virginia that can say they make Port!
-Their port is also used in a Dark Chocolate Almond Port Toffee from local chocolatier, Cocoa & Spice.
-The dessert is exclusively available at Horton, so pick it up with a bottle of Port to enjoy as a romantic after-dinner treat.
+The Vintage Port is also used in a Dark Chocolate Almond Port Toffee from local chocolatier Cocoa & Spice.
+It’s exclusively available at Horton Vineyards, so pick it up with a bottle of Port to enjoy as a romantic after-dinner treat.

-Their featured grape, Petite Manseng, is currently only available by the bottle, but it’s a limited production, so take a risk and take it home!
+Their featured grape, Petite Manseng, is currently only available by the bottle, but it’s a limited production, so take a chance and take it home!
 The Petite Manseng has a lengthy finish and pairs well with rich and spicy foods.
 And of course, Grenache is always a treat in Virginia, where the humidity provides a tough environment for the varietal.

 No visit to Orange County would be complete without a stop at Barboursville Vineyards, a gorgeous 18th-century estate that offers a tasting of 17 wines for a mere $10, including a variety of excellent winter wines.
 If you’re in the mood for fine dining, visit the on-site Palladio Restaurant where the sommelier will be happy to help match the seasonal dishes with the best wines Barboursville has to offer.
 If you’d rather just take a bottle of wine to go, you can always count on their famous Octagon blend, a red wine with a highly distinctive character.